It is with great sadness that we announce the sudden passing of our dear father, grandfather, great-grandfather, brother, and uncle, Herb.

 The last few years until his passing, Herb resided at the Pioneer Lodge and spoke highly of all of the staff and the care that he received.
 He especially loved playing cards and Bingo with fellow residents.
 He regularly announced “Chow Time” at the lobby on his way for meals.
 Herb had many close friends during his lifetime and was always at the ready to lend a hand.

-Herb leaves to mourn his sons Rex and Warren, daughter Sherrill (Kevin) Connor, grandchildren Leanne Connor (Zane Shaw), Elyse (Jesse) Three Persons, Chad (Henriette) Connor, great-grandchildren Alex, Kaylin, Carter and Kamryn Three Persons, sister Florence Lockey, brother-in-law Lawrence (Sheila) Anderson, as well as numerous nieces, nephews, and great-nieces and nephews.
+Herb leaves to mourn his sons Rex and Warren, daughter Sherrill (Kevin) Conner, grandchildren Leanne Conner (Zane Shaw), Elyse (Jesse) Three Persons, Chad (Henriette) Conner, great-grandchildren Alex, Kaylin, Carter and Kamryn Three Persons, sister Florence Lockey, brother-in-law Lawrence (Sheila) Anderson, as well as numerous nieces, nephews, and great-nieces and nephews.
 He was predeceased by his loving wife Marg in 2019, his parents Arthur and Eva, sisters Dorothy (and husband Mel Ralston), Mildred (and husband Norman Foster), brother Art (and wife Olive Emmott), brother-in-law Jim Lockey, mother and father-in-law Walter and Dorothy Anderson, brother-in-law Clarence Anderson, two nieces, and one great-nephew.